FEMALE ENTREPRENEURS: keeping pace in a changing world

 In the current climate, entrepreneurs around the country are demonstrating their flexibility and vision as demand for new products and services create an unprecedented opportunity for innovation and enterprise.
-Centered on the theme ‘Female entrepreneurship: keeping pace in a changing world,’ the 18th annual NatWest everywoman Awards will identify and celebrate the inspirational female founders whose creativity and resilience will help Britain weather the current economic storm.
+Centered on the theme ‘Female entrepreneurship: keeping pace in a changing world,’ the 18th annual NatWest everywoman Awards celebrates the inspirational female founders whose creativity and resilience will help Britain weather the current economic storm.

 The NatWest everywoman Awards are open to any female business owner whether they operate as a limited company, sole trader, or in partnership with others.
 The awards celebrate the woman behind the business, her personal successes and achievements and how she individually inspires others.

 If you missed the deadline for this year's awards, click here to be notified when entries open for the 2021 Awards.

 Thank you to everyone who joined our panel discussion moderated by Celia Duncan (Women's Editor Daily Mail) on 'female entrepreneurs - keeping pace in a changing world'.
 Celia was joined by Trinny Woodall (Trinny London), Whitney Bromberg Hawkings (Flowerbx), Kanya King CBE (MOBO Organisation) Charlotte Ferguson (Disciple) and Pippa Murray (Pip and Nut).